At HaulTech, we are proud to offer a range of scalable solutions designed to support commercial vehicles on the road.

 All vehicles over the weight limit are measured from zero to five stars on the visibility each driver has through the cab window.
 Based on the ratings each vehicle receives, a ‘Safe System’ must be installed to bring lower graded vehicles to an appropriate standard.

 There are two key deadlines that have been established for the permit requirements:

-- October 26th 2020 – All 0 star rated HGVs over 12 tonnes with require a ‘Safe System’ in place or they won’t be able to operate
+- October 26th 2020 – All 0 star rated HGVs over 12 tonnes will require a ‘Safe System’ in place or they won’t be able to operate

 - October 26th 2024 – All HGVs rated 0 to 2 stars will be banned from entering Greater London without a ‘Progressive Safe System’